Metalworking: Cutting processes

 Cutting fluid or coolant is used where there is significant friction and heat at the cutting interface between a cutter such as a drill or an end mill and the workpiece.
 Coolant is generally introduced by a spray across the face of the tool and workpiece to decrease friction and temperature at the cutting tool/workpiece interface to prevent excessive tool wear.
 In practice there are many methods of delivering coolant.

+Health effects

+The use of an angle grinder in cutting is not preferred as large amounts of harmful sparks and fumes (and particulates) are generated when compared with using reciprocating saw or band saw.
+Angle grinders produce sparks when cutting ferrous metals.
+They also produce shards cutting other materials.